I don’t think I need to tell you how big social media is.

 (Image source: KISSmetrics)

 Who knew it would blow up to 1 billion monthly users in less than 10 years?
-This platform has changed the way we consume video, since it has made it easy (streaming is super fast), free and gives us a way to express our opinion instantly (thanks to comments).
+This social network has changed the way we consume video, since it has made it easy (streaming is super fast), free and gives us a way to express our opinion instantly (thanks to comments).

 About 200 million hours of videos are watched each month – that’s 22,000 years of time.